alinex/node-validator/README.md

 ### Path Locator

 They may be used directly as the path in `struc` references or as anchor to get a subvalue (region).

+__Subsearch__

-Multiple anchors are possible to specify a next subsearch which makes only sense if you switch from structured to a text element like:
+Multiple anchors are possible to specify a next subsearch like:

 ``` text
 <<<struct:///absolute.field>>>